 - Melt vanilla almond bark (or candy coating) in the microwave according to the directions on the package.

-- Set the dipped truffles on a silicon mat or a piece of parchment paper.
+- Set the dipped truffles on a silicone baking mat or a piece of parchment paper.
 Sprinkle with crushed vanilla sandwich cookies immediately after placing the truffles on the mat, before the almond bark hardens.

 - Store the truffles in the fridge, but remove them about 30 minutes before serving to allow the caramels in the center to soften.